Policy on Slavery and Human Trafficking

 - We will consider the impact on slavery and trafficking risks when making relevant recommendations to clients due to the course of our work.

 Risk assessment and management

 Our risk management processes aim to ensure that particular areas of risk in our business and supply chains are identified and impact assessments undertaken before projects start.
 In cases where a specific ethical concern has been raised, including those related to forced labour, slavery and human trafficking, it will be reported to the company Directors who are responsible for determining the appropriate course of action.

 Agulhas has always sought to operate ethically and to lead by example.
 This includes being a Living Wage Employer (see www.livingwage.org.uk) and always paying interns a fair wage.
 It also includes having procedures to escalate any ethical concerns and issues to the Directors and freedom of employees to terminate employment.
 Under no circumstances will Agulhas tolerate enforced, debt related or bonded labour or any form of worker-paid recruitment fees or utilise a disciplinary measure including an obligation to work.

 On the Agulhas website, we display both this Anti-Slavery Policy and will report annually any recorded incidences of non-compliance internally or via our suppliers.

 In acknowledgment of the relevance of these issues, we are taking steps to increase awareness of modern slavery and human trafficking in our supply chain and in our business.
 We have attended sector-specific workshops, provided a training forum for our employees and commit to continuously improving our system.

-Nigel Thornton, CEO and Director, and Lauren Pett, COO and Director, lead Agulhas’ approach to Modern Slavery and update the policies and procedures on an ongoing basis.
+Nigel Thornton, Director, and Lauren Pett, CEO and Director, lead Agulhas’ approach to Modern Slavery and update the policies and procedures on an ongoing basis.

 - Modern Slavery Act 2015 supporting documents